Richard Russell (doctor)

-Richard Russell (26 November 1687 – 1759)was an 18th-century British physician who encouraged his patients to use a form of water therapy that involved the submersion or bathing in, and drinking of, seawater.
+Richard Russell (26 November 1687 – 1759) was an 18th-century British physician who encouraged his patients to use a form of water therapy that involved the submersion or bathing in, and drinking of, seawater.
 The contemporary equivalent of this is thalassotherapy, although the practice of drinking seawater has largely discontinued.

 Early life

-Richard Russell was the son of Nathaniel Russell, a surgeon of Lewes, in Sussex, who at one time owned Ranscomb Manor, in South Malling, near Lewes.
+Richard Russell was the son of Nathaniel Russell, a surgeon of Lewes, Sussex, who at one time owned Ranscomb Manor, in South Malling, near Lewes.
 He was the eldest of seven children, his siblings being: Mary (b.
 1689), John (b.
 1691), Nathaniell (b.
 1694), Elizabeth (b.
 1695/96), Hannah (b.
 1699), and Charity (b.
 1701).

 Medical career

-He began his medical practice in Lewes in 1725.
+Russell began his medical practice in Lewes in 1725.

-Records indicate that in 1742, Russell purchased a manor in Ditchling from Thomas Godfrey, John Legas, and Legas' wife Judith.
-"Between 1758 and 1760 it passed to Dr Russell's son William Russell, who assumed his mother's surname of Kempe, and he held it until 1787", after which it was owned by John Ingram, and thence Charles James Ingram.
+Records indicate that in 1742, he purchased a manor in Ditchling from Thomas Godfrey, John Legas, and Legas' wife, Judith.
+"Between 1758 and 1760 it passed to Dr. Russell's son William Russell, who assumed his mother's surname of Kempe, and he held it until 1787," after which it was owned by John Ingram, and thence Charles James Ingram.

 Brighton

 Around 1747, Russell went to Brighton to exploit his theories on the medical properties of seawater.
 In 1750, he published a Latin dissertation De Tabe Glandulari, in which he recommended the use of seawater for the cure of enlarged lymphatic glands.
 This was translated into English in 1752 as Glandular Diseases, or a Dissertation on the Use of Sea Water in the Affections of the Glands by W. Owen in London, and in 1769 it reached a sixth edition.
 It was the first book to make a connection between drinking and bathing in seawater and improvements in health.

-Dr Russell recommended especially that people try the water near Brighton, proclaiming that sea water was superior to those cures provided by inland spas.
+Russell recommended especially that people try the water near Brighton, proclaiming that seawater was superior to those cures provided by inland spas.
 His ideas were widely acclaimed in England and abroad, and despite dispute regarding the best ways to use seawater, "few disputed its value".